 Scholarium Background and Goals

-In the midst of these challenges to the mission and model of higher education, research universities continue to produce tens of thousands of new PhDs each year, even as the number of traditional academic jobs shrinks.
+In the midst of these challenges, research universities continue to produce tens of thousands of new PhDs each year, even as the number of traditional academic jobs shrinks.
 Partly as a result of this imbalance, the majority of instructors in colleges and universities around the country are no longer tenured or tenure-track, but are instead contingent faculty on short-term contracts.
 Finding an academic job is becoming increasingly difficult, even forbidding, for growing numbers of talented, passionate, and inquisitive young PhD holders.
-This growing precariousness takes a toll on students, since their teachers often lack the time and resources to fully invest in their jobs.
-Yet with all these challenges, the four-year college or university still remains the preeminent institution for creating, sharing, and passing down knowledge in our 21st-century society.

 This is where Scholarium enters the picture.
-Scholarium is a collaborative venture that provides an alternative venue for the sharing and conveyance of expert academic knowledge beyond, but complementing, the formal university setting.
-By recruiting our teachers widely, we take advantage of a fantastic resource: the growing reserve in the United States of highly trained experts with PhDs who are eager to teach and passionate about their subjects.
+Scholarium is a collaborative venture that provides an alternative venue for the sharing and conveyance of expert academic knowledge beyond the formal university setting.
+We take advantage of a fantastic resource: the growing reserve in the United States of highly trained experts with PhDs who are eager to teach and passionate about their subjects.
 Our teachers may be professors or postdocs, independent scholars or recent graduates.
 Regardless of their position in the academic hierarchy, they come equipped with deep reservoirs of knowledge, a love for teaching, and an eagerness for the opportunity to teach classes on the subjects that move them.